Miksus/finnish_business_portal/README.md

 <br>If you want to disable the logging, you are free to set the level as desired from the source code.
 The source code should be relatively readable with only a few files with moderately amount of code.

-<br> Recommendations, issues, suggestions, opportunities: koli.mikael@gmail.com
+<br> Recommendations, issues, suggestions: koli.mikael@gmail.com
 <br> Plans for GUI application if sufficient public interest for the project.
 ### Prerequisites